 I’ve been a resident medical officer for a good four-five weeks now.
 Seven-eight if you count the overlap of the year to pay period time, where I was paid as an intern but had been basically on the job, as it were, for the time allotted, thanks to NSW health adjusting the clinical year.
 For those weeks, I have been remarkably balanced, mentally and (hah) physically.
 I have found that Ben upstairs is basically keeping to himself, keeping the dust down, and having good, solid conversations in which he is able to hold a solid, three way conversation with himself.

 What’s new in my life… well.
 This diary has missed several major events, because I haven’t included them.
 Let’s just say a few things: I’m having surgery in six weeks on my groin, and will hopefully be pain free, for the first time in three years (after a bit of pre/rehab) and that is something to Look Forward To.
-I am engaging in Flirtation again, with multiple people – or what I call conversation, perhaps, albeit leading to lunch on this weekend just gone (albeit she brought a friend last minute, there were still hints and twitches of The Vibes around the edges… but hey) with a delightful young lady whom I have the pleasure of currently working with.
+I am engaging in what I call conversation, perhaps flirtation, with some delightful people whom I have the pleasure of currently working with.
 I’m running through an emergency medicine term and enjoying it, such as it is, as well as looking forward to returning To The Ward again, due to the nature of Shift Work being a horrible beast of inconsistency and inconsideration.

 I think that, for the past two months, whether it’s due to the new housemate, the medication, the new job levelling up, the new rotation, the new flirtations, the change in scenery, whatever it may be… I’m feeling reasonably happy.
 Positive.
 That’s good, I think.
 I miss, a little, the melancholy, but not completely.
 It’s nice to simply be idling along and be happy in myself, almost, again.
 I haven’t felt this way, I think, since before T & I were actually together – happy by myself.